Bukovica massacre: Aftermath

 On 28 February 1943 there was a conference in Prijepolje attended by Italian Lieutenant General Luigi Mentasti, who was commander of Italian forces in Montenegro.
 Mentasti asserted that Italian forces were not responsible for the Bukovica massacre, citing the centuries-long conflict between Orthodox Christians and Muslims.
-In turn, one million Serbs murdered mostly by Muslims on the territory of the Independent State of Croatia which included Bosnia and Hercegovina.
+In turn, one million Serbs were murdered on the territory of the Independent State of Croatia which included Bosnia and Hercegovina.
 He also accused the population of Bukovica of providing haven to a communist agent, an accusation that was denied by the mufti Šećerkadić from Pljevlja.
 Mentasti explained that Italian forces could not guarantee the security of Muslims in Pljevlja and recommended that they follow the example of Muslims from Berane and Bijelo Polje who signed agreements with Pavle Đurišić and Chetnik General Đukanović.

 During the war, communists established a commission for the investigation of war crimes of occupying forces and their collaborators.
 After the war, this commission investigated the massacre committed by Chetniks in villages of the Pljevlja municipality and emphasized that it was committed by Chetniks commanded by Draža Mihajlović and his subordinate officers with the approval of the commander of the 1st Alpine Division Taurinense.
 This commission composed a list of 95 Muslims and 59 Orthodox Christian war criminals in Pljevlja during the war.
 Seventeen former Chetniks were accused of committing the Bukovica massacre.